spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 ## Setup File
 The `setup.py` is needed in order to install a plugin and connect it to the Sparv Pipeline.
-Here is a minimal example of a setup file (taken from the Sparv plugin template (**TODO**: add URL)):
+Here is a minimal example of a setup file (taken from the [Sparv plugin template](https://github.com/spraakbanken/sparv-plugin-template)):
 ```python
 import setuptools